tanc7/CUDA_Setup_Utility/README.md

 In the second to last phase, there is a test-run of two apps, "nvidia-smi" and "hashcat -I" that will list whether or not your video card is recognized.

+Depending on what video card you have, it may or may not entirely break your display.

+My GTX 1050 Ti worked entirely fine after my second installation attempt

+But my Laptop Geforce 840M has a perma-broken GNOME display, forcing me to switch to XFCE.

 ***If it IS RECOGNIZED, but your display is BROKEN, then you are 99% done with your setup***.
 You must either, fix GNOME desktop, or use a alternative Desktop Manager like LightDM or XFCE.

 In fact, even **without a working desktop environment you should be able to run hashcat with GPU acceleration**.